NOTE: This is post is part of a series called, How To Build a Scalable Company. Here are the other posts in case you missed them:

 And that’s why great founders also need to become great managers…

-The Manager is a “leader of leaders” who adds value by creating processes and standards, and then holding their teams accountable to maintaining those standards.
-Not only are Managers capable of hiring for their weaknesses, but they’re also capable of hiring for their strengths, which is essential as a company scales from an early-stage startup into a later-stage organization.
+The Builder is driven by the desire to create scalability.
+They are the architect of the company’s operating system and add value by crafting, managing, and optimizing both people and processes.
+Not only are Builders capable of hiring for their weaknesses, but they’re also capable of hiring for their strengths, which is essential as a company scales from an early-stage startup into a later-stage organization.

-But Manager-type founders (whether natural-Managers or learned-Managers) can run the risk of becoming a “Micro-Manager” if they aren’t careful, and that’s why the fourth founder-type exists…
+But Builder-type founders (whether natural-Builders or learned-Builders) can run the risk of becoming a “micro-manager” if they aren’t careful, and that’s why the fourth founder-type exists…

 Founder-Type #4: The Guide